-Ulnar injury, carpal tunnel syndrome, tendonitis and mouse arm.
-These disorders have many names and common to all of them is the pain and discomfort that for office workers can make it both difficult and painful to work.
+Ulnar injury, carpal tunnel syndrome, tendonitis, and mouse arm.
+These disorders have many names, but they all result in pain and discomfort for office workers.
+Being in pain makes it awfully challenging to do good work.

-If you’ve ever experienced the kind of pain and discomfort in your hands, arms, shoulders or back that makes it difficult to work, you are surely looking to do whatever you can to prevent it from happening again.
+If you have ever experienced the kind of pain and discomfort in your hands, arms, shoulders or back that makes it difficult to work, you are indeed looking to do whatever you can to prevent it from happening again.
 And luckily there is a lot you can do.

-If you’ve been diagnosed with a repetitive strain injury, most chiropractors, physiotherapists and doctors will offer treatments that can reduce the pain and in some cases treat the disorder.
-But sometimes treatments are long and extensive and in the meanwhile it can be painful to carry out your work.
-In such cases, it may be a good idea to consider the office tools you have at your disposal.
-You may need help when setting up your workstation and choosing the right products is vital, as it plays a critical role in relieving your body from strain injuries.
+If you have been diagnosed with a repetitive strain injury, most chiropractors, physiotherapists, and doctors will offer treatments that can reduce the pain and - in some cases - treat the disorder.
+However, treatments can be long and extensive.
+In such cases, it may be a good idea to consider the office gear at your disposal.
+Setting up your workstation and choosing the right products is vital, as it plays a critical role in relieving your body from strain injuries.
 However, sometimes great equipment does not do the trick, why specific exercises can further improve your body's wellbeing.

-Doing special exercises can be a good way to both relax and strengthen your muscles.
-The specific exercises will vary, depending on the muscles that have suffered strain injuries.
+Doing special exercises can be an excellent way to relax and strengthen your muscles.
+The specific exercises will vary, depending on the muscles in question.
 Most physiotherapists will know a variety of exercises that might benefit you.

-If you want to prevent pain and discomfort related to office work, we recommend that you consider the tools you’re using, including the interior design of your work area as well as your workstation.
+Suppose you want to prevent pain and discomfort related to office work.
+In that case, we recommend that you consider the tools you are using, including the design of your workstation.

-It might be challenging to design your home office in an ergonomically correct way, but there are some good guidelines for what you can do.
+It might be challenging to design your home office in an ergonomically correct way, but there are some excellent guidelines to seek inspiration from.

 - Pay attention to how long you stay in the same position

-Mice and keyboards have been shown to be among the leading causes of pain and strain injuries for office workers.
+Mice and keyboards are among the leading causes of pain and strain injuries for office workers.
 So even though you may not have experienced discomfort from doing repetitive work, an ergonomic mouse helps prevent strain injuries and tension that can cause problems over time.